At Western University, we pride ourselves on offering the best student experience inside and outside of the classroom.

 PrideWestern is a student-run service that supports and celebrates gay, lesbian, bisexual, transgendered, transsexual, two-spirited, intersex, asexual, queer and questioning students and their allies at Western.
 Events hosted by PrideWestern have included speakers, annual Pride Week, movie nights and socials.
 At the Pride Library, you can access materials by and about the LGBTQ community.

-You can access child care through the UCC Flexible Child Care Centre at Western.
-This on-campus facility, operated by the London YMCA, offers day care for toddlers and preschoolers from 18 months to 5 years of age.
+Child care is available at the UCC Flexible Child Care Centre.
+This on-campus facility, operated by the London YMCA, offers day care for infants, toddlers and preschoolers from newborn to 5 years of age.

 Campus Community Police (CCP) at Western takes your safety very seriously, and aims to create a safe and secure environment for you.
 CCP patrols campus and works with student groups to provide safe walks home and safe work spaces on campus.